 Hello, and thanks for visiting my blog!

-I live in London and work as a financial journalist, but the dream has always been to write about travel.
-And ideally to travel in the meantime, of course!
+I lived in London for six years and worked as a financial journalist, but the dream was always to travel and write about it.

 In 2014 I took a travel writing course, taught by accomplished travel writer Peter Carty, and this finally inspired me to put some time and effort into this blog!
 I fully recommend his travel writing courses to anyone with the same passion.

-I have spent a large proportion of my life travelling, having sort of been forced into it by my parents.
-I was born in Russia, but when I was three years old the Soviet Union collapsed, leaving my father without sufficient income, so we moved.
+I have spent a large proportion of my life travelling in one way or another, having sort of been forced into it by circumstances.
+I was born in the USSR, but when I was three years old the communist state collapsed, leaving my father without sufficient income, so we moved.
 A lot.

 But I only really started to enjoy travel properly when I first left Europe and went to Thailand in 2006 – one of my favourite places on earth to this day!

-I think that was the point when I got the travelling bug…and fell in love with elephants, as the picture on the left shows.
+I think that was the point when I got the travelling bug…and fell in love with elephants, as you can clearly tell from the picture.

 Since then, favourite destinations have been South Africa, Croatia, Morocco, to name just a few…

-Then, about two years ago, I got seriously into rock climbing.
+Then, in 2015, I got seriously into rock climbing.
 It was something that had always been a part of my life, tangentially, because my brother is a climber and in love with the sport.
 But it took me quite a few years to fall in love with it myself.

-But climbing is not the only thing I am passionate about.
+But climbing has not been my only passion.
 I have experimented with many different sports, and I tend to be drawn to the alternative, rather than the mainstream.
 My first love affair was actually with aerial circus – hoop, silks, anything that involves hanging from the air in weird shapes.

 I hope you like my blog and thank you for reading!
-Happy adventuring 🙂
+Please comment and share your thoughts with me 🙂